G-Research/NuGetPackageChecker/README.md

 </Project>
 ```

-To automatically import the nuget pacakge into all projects.
+To automatically import the nuget package into all projects.

 Required or forbidden package references are configured using item groups which can be also be added to the Directory.Build.props files but can be updated/overridden as required.